gkerenel/Professional-Communication-Course/README.md

 **Rapport**: Harmonious relationship with mutual understanding

-**Stakeholder**: Person or group with interest in or influence on an organization
+**Stakeholder**: Person or group with interest in or influence on an organisation

 **Trademark**: Distinctive sign or symbol identifying products or services